Alternative Dispute Resolution

 - Mediation preparation and decision-support

-Like mediation, arbitration employs a neutral third party for oversight and is commonly applied as a binding process where mediation is often not.
+Like mediation, arbitration employs a neutral third party for oversight, but arbitration results in a binding decision.

-FGD team members may provide guidance in selecting this dispute resolution option and offer significant experience from having served as arbitrators themselves.
+FGD team members can provide guidance in selecting this dispute resolution option and offer significant experience from having served as arbitrators themselves.

 How May We Help?
 NextStep@fgd-law.com